Benchmark and Tasks¶

 without additional renaming.

-For most users, the following tasks are recommended as starting points:
+For first use, the following tasks are recommended:

 random_dense_feature— simplest standard baselinescene_dense_feature— strongest cross-environment generalization testrandom_sparse_feature_samples819— sparse reconstruction benchmark